CruGlobal/mpdx-react/README.md

 describe('PartnersComponent', () => {
   it('shows the contact name', async () => {
     const { findByText } = render(
+      // <{ PartnerCommitments: PartnerCommitmentsQuery }> tells TypeScript that we are passing in mocks for PartnerCommitments and that the type of those mocks should be PartnerCommitmentsQuery, which is the generated type of the PartnerCommitments operation
       <GqlMockedProvider<{ PartnerCommitments: PartnerCommitmentsQuery }>
         mocks={{
-          // This property tells GqlMockedProvider which query to mock and it must exactly match the name of the query defined in our .graphql file
+          // This property tells GqlMockedProvider which operation to mock and it must exactly match the name of the operation defined in our .graphql file
           PartnerCommitments: {
             contacts: {
               nodes: [